drasbaek/SafeTuber/README.md

 ## Results (Top 100 channels) <a name="results"></a>
-Overall, **22,316 transcript chunks from 300 different videos were classified**, 3.6% of which were deemed to be toxic (796 toxic comments/chunks).
+Overall, **22,316 transcript comments/chunks from 300 different videos were classified**, 3.6% of which were deemed to be toxic (796 toxic comments/chunks).

 The visualizations below were created using `visualizations.py` and can also be found in the `out` directory along with `top-youtubers-classified.csv` which contains the raw output data. <br>